 1. Review Findings and Assessments

-- Compile and review the findings from the RFP responses, vendor evaluations, and demo sessions.
+- Compile and review the key points from the RFP responses, vendor evaluations, and demo sessions.

 - Compare each vendor’s solution against your predefined criteria, considering aspects such as alignment with your requirements, user experience, and integration capabilities.